-The South County Center is also home to BCC's Adult Learning Program, which provides high school equivalency preparation classes, as well as three levels of conversational and career English classes for Speakers of Other Languages (ESOL).
-Personal and career advising is also provided.
-For more information, contact Kelly Jourdain, Academic Coordinator, at 413-236-2174.
+The South County Center is also home to BCC's Adult Learning Program (ALP), which provides English for Speakers of Other Languages (ESOL) classes.
+The program offers beginner, intermediate and advanced levels of ESOL at two locations - BCC's South County Center in Great Barrington and at Lee High School.
+For more information, visit our website at www.berkshirecc.edu/alp or contact Kelly Jourdain at 413-236-2174.